Apprenticeship

 Second Placement Experience

 To ensure a well-rounded training, all apprentices are required to complete a second placement.
-This will involve an eight day Intensive Training and Practice (ITAP) period of off-the-job training starting on 2nd February 2026, followed by a five-week contrasting second placement, starting Thursday 12th February until 20th March.
-This placement, arranged by your employing school, will offer a distinct teaching environment to broaden experience.
+This will involve an eight day Intensive Training and Practice (ITAP) period of off-the-job training starting in February, followed by a five-week contrasting second placement, starting until the middle of March.
+This placement, arranged by your employing school, will offer a distinct teaching environment to broaden your experience.
 The ITAP period and second placement is a total of 6 weeks spent away from the employing school.
+If you are employed by a nursery school, special school or PRU, you will have an extended second placement to ensure that you have significant experience in a mainstream setting.

 Mentoring and Support